jeremytammik/tbc/a/1973_estorage_rm.md

 One observation I have that if I close Revit without saving after step 4, I get no warning to save the file, as if no changes happened to it, although I'm doing the erase inside a transaction.

-I tried to utilizethe info on ES and Schema behaviors from [CADD helpdesk hot picks – classification manager schema error](https://www.caddmicrosystems.com/blog/cadd-helpdesk-hot-picks-classification-manager-schema-error), but that didn't work:
+I tried to utilize the info on ES and Schema behaviours from [CADD helpdesk hot picks – classification manager schema error](https://www.caddmicrosystems.com/blog/cadd-helpdesk-hot-picks-classification-manager-schema-error), but that didn't work:

 Any light on this would be much appreciated.

-The add-in cdoes not reate the schema when it's loaded; the schema is created on demand.
+The add-in does not create the schema when it's loaded; the schema is created on demand.

 **Answer:** I would avoid the try/catch with an empty catch-all.
 Using that, you will never notice if anything goes wrong.